10 Application administration

 This means that on a Linux server, the files for a particular application probably don’t all live in the same directory.
 Instead, you might run the application from the executable in /opt, configure it with files in /etc, and troubleshoot from logs in /var.

-Once you’ve escaped, you may wish never to return to normal mode, but it’s the only way to save files and exit vim.
-In order to do file operations, you type a colon, :, followed by the shortcut for what you want to do, and enter.
-The two most common commands you’ll use are save (write) with w and quit with q.
-You can combine these together, so you can save and quit in one command using :wq.
+To do file operations, type a colon, :, followed by the shortcut for what you want to do, and enter.
+The two most common commands you’ll use are w for save (write) and q for quit.
+You can combine these to save and quit in one command using :wq.

-10.2 Reading logs
+Reading logs

 • less prints a file, starting at the beginning, but only a few lines at a time.